-One of the viewpoints at Sapa town
+View from one of the viewpoints overlooking Sapa Town.

 The H’mong and Dao ethnic communities had settled among the peaks and troughs but were disturbed by the French invasion from the late 1880s onwards.
 From 1881, Lao Cai, was placed under the authority of the French colonial military and they began their development of the area.
 One of the biggest developments was the military sanitarium which was erected.
 The fresh mountain air was thought to have a wealth of health benefits.
 More and more French villas were built and Sapa was established as a hillside station.
 These impressive buildings and villas, did not, however, stand the test of time as the majority of them were destroyed in the American - Vietnamese War.
 It was in the 1960s that new inhabitants started to migrate from the surrounding areas to set up homes in Sapa.

 Another viewpoint, this time over Cat Cat Village.